bvaughn/gatsby-remark-prismjs-react-live-bug/README.md

 This repo demonstrates a bug between the `gatsby-remark-prismjs` plugin and the `react-live` library.

-To reproduce this bug just run the following command:
+To reproduce, checkout the
 ```
-gatsby develop
+yarn && yarn run develop
 ```

-Now open localhost:8000 and follow the onscreen instructions.
+Next open [localhost:8000](http://localhost:8000) and follow the onscreen instructions.